 Ms. Simo.
-We entered into an offer letter agreement with Ms. Simo in July 2021 in connection with her commencement of employment with us, which was subsequently amended and restated in May 2022.
+We entered into an offer letter agreement with Ms. Simo in July 2021 in connection with her commencement of employment with us, which was most recently amended and restated in August 2022.
 Pursuant to Ms. Simo's original offer letter agreement, Ms. Simo is entitled to an annual base salary of \$500,000, a cash award in the amount of \$6,000,000 and a cash retention award in the amount of \$2,100,000.
-The retention award will generally be earned and paid in three equal installments on the first, second, and third anniversaries of Ms. Simo's employment start date, subject to certain repayment and forfeiture provisions.
+The retention award will generally be earned in three equal installments on the first, second, and third anniversaries of Ms. Simo's employment start date, subject to certain repayment and forfeiture provisions.
 The first of these installments was advanced and paid in 2021, as reflected in the section titled "-Summary Compensation Table."
+The second and third installments will be advanced and paid in 2022 and 2023, respectively.
 Ms. Simo was eligible to receive certain equity awards in connection with her commencement of employment, which were granted in August 2021, and is also eligible for annual equity awards beginning in 2022 and continuing through (and including) 2025 with a target grant date value of at least \$15,000,000, subject to approval by our board of directors and to Ms. Simo's continued employment at the time of grant.
 In addition, we have agreed to prepare and pay filing fees and reasonable attorney's fees incurred in the preparation of any filings under the Hart-Scott-Rodino Act that are required as a result of the vesting and settlement of the equity awards granted to Ms. Simo pursuant to her offer letter.
 The offer letter agreement also provides for certain severance and change in control benefits, as described in the section titled "-Potential Payments upon Termination or Change of Control."